 A native of North Adams, she earned a master of science degree in journalism from Boston University, bachelor of arts in English from North Adams State College, and graduated from Drury High School.
 She lives in North Adams with her son, David, and their yellow Lab, Sassy.

 A native of Rockland, Edward Damon came to the Berkshires in 2008 as a freshman at the Massachusetts College of Liberal Arts in North Adams.
 There, he stumbled into the college's journalism program and eventually become the editor-in-chief of the college newspaper, the Beacon.
 He received a bachelor's in English from MCLA in May 2012 and joined the Transcript staff in November 2012.

 An Eagle reporter since January, Edward covers Northern Berkshire.
 His interests include the outdoors, obscure cars, dogs of all shapes and sizes, and ' 80s New Wave.

 Phil Demers is a native of Cheshire and a graduate of Hoosac Valley High School and Wheaton College in Norton.
 He joined the North Adams Transcript as a reporter in 2011, after first publishing articles there as an intern in 2007.
 Her joined The Eagle in 2013.

 Phil writes fiction and loves of punk rock.
 He's an outdoorsman, a lousy but persistent tennis player and friend to all normal-sized dogs.

-Blood donor, critic, political malcontent and former little league cleanup hitter, Phil anticipates an exciting new home at The Berkshire Eagle.
+Blood donor, critic, political malcontent and former little league cleanup hitter.

 Clarence Fanto is a Berkshire Eagle correspondent who covers several South County towns as well as general topics.
 A native of New York City, he worked at three TV news networks and two daily newspapers there before relocating to the Berkshires in 1987.